Poisson Integer Generator

 Parameter.
 When set to

-to ensure that the model uses different initial
+Interpreted executionto ensure that the model uses different initial seeds.
+If

 Samples per frame, specified as a positive integer indicating the number of samples per frame in one channel of the output data.
 For information on the relationship between Sample time and Samples per frame, see Sample Timing.

 - Output data type